Manufacturing in Challenging Environments: 8 Challenges the Global Manufacturing Industry Is Facing in the Modern Times

 The sluggish growth in the global manufacturing sector finally shows slight hope.
 Yet amidst this, the massive, ever-changing beast isn’t immune to challenges!

-Global manufacturers of all sizes today attest to the presence of problems, some so huge that even the once-mighty brands are slowly succumbing to them.
+Global manufacturers of all sizes today attest to problems, some so huge that even the once-mighty brands are slowly succumbing to them.
 Forget about the typical highs and lows in profitability and production levels or the adverse effects technology has had on the industry; the real challenges are enormous.

 Let’s highlight some of the most pressing challenges that bedevil this industry today, shall we?